overhangio/tutor/docs/k8s.rst

 Executing commands inside service pods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Tutor and plugin documentation usually often instructions to execute some ``tutor local run ...`` commands.
-These commands are only valid when running Tutor locally with docker-compose, and will not work on Kubernetes.
+These commands are only valid when running Tutor locally with docker compose, and will not work on Kubernetes.
 Instead, you should run ``tutor k8s exec ...`` commands.
 Arguments and options should be identical.

 For instance, to run a Python shell in the lms container, run::